lsprowl/logic-problems/answers/three_princesses_answer.md

-* If sister 1 happens to be the middle (mischievious) princess, she might indicate that the oldest or youngest princess is younger but it doesn't matter because whomever you choose as the younger princess will not be her.
+* If sister 1 happens to be the middle (mischievious) princess, she might indicate that the oldest or youngest princess is younger but it doesn't matter because whomever you choose as the younger princess will not be the middle princess.